Sophie Marceau

 Sophie Marceau in her youth

 Sophie Marceau's first English-speaking role was as Princess Isabelle in Mel Gibson's war historical film "Braveheart" (1995).
-The rebellious Scotsman William Wallace fell in love with the wife of his main enemy, the future King Edward II, while fighting for his right to remain free and independent.
+The rebellious Scotsman William Wallace falls for the wife of his main enemy, the future King Edward II, while fighting for his freedom and independence.

 Sophie Marceau in Braveheart